holgerk/guzzle-replay/README.md

 ### TODOS

-- Make a good replay not exception description
 - Add a possibility to normalize recorded requests
   - used to mask sensitive data
   - normalize host names between different environments (staging, production, etc.)